Virtual Recreation - Parks & Recreation

 - Go for a drive

-***Remember to avoid crowds and maintain a safe social distance of 6' away from others.***
+***Remember to follow all health and safety guidelines and best practices: avoid crowds, wear a mask, do not gather with multiple households, and maintain a safe social distance of 6' away from others.***

-- Project Hope - Burbank Residents 55 and older, who are in need of assistance are encouraged to contact Project Hope, a program that pairs seniors with volunteers to help with things like running errands, grocery shopping and companionship.
-If you would like to volunteer or need assistance, please call 818-238-5370 or email us at BVP@burbankca.gov.
+- Project HOPE - Burbank Residents 55 and older who are in need of assistance are encouraged to contact Project HOPE, a program that pairs seniors with volunteers to help with grocery shopping, picking up prescriptions, and other essential errands.
+If you would like to volunteer or need assistance, please call (818) 238-5370 or email us at email@example.com.

 - Connect with Others - Catch up with a friend or relative you may have not spoken to.
 Write a letter.
 Connect via videochat.
 Hold a virtual playdate online.
 Talk with people you trust about your concerns and how you are feeling.

 - Exercise Mindfulness - Take deep breaths, stretch, or meditate.
 It’s important you take the time to practice self-care, even for just a few minutes each day.
-There are many resources online.
-Los Angeles County Residents can get a free subscription to Headspace.
+There are many resources available online.

 - Stay Nourished

-- The Senior Nutrition Program offers meals for older adults and homebound individuals who qualify.
-For more information, please call 818-238-5366.
+- Burbank Nutrition Services (BNS) offers meals for older adults and homebound individuals who qualify.
+For more information, please call (818) 238-5366.

 - Try a new recipe!
-There are plenty of online tutorials for you to whip up something new.
+There are plenty of online tutorials to help you whip up something new.

 - Take Breaks from watching, reading, or listening to news stories, including social media.

-- Check out the Burbank Public Library online services - ebooks, stream TV, movies, music and more.
+- Check out the Burbank Public Library online services to read ebooks or stream TV, movies, music and more.
 They are also hosting an online book club Burbank Reads and Mini Storytimes.
-Follow @burbanklibrarykids, @burbanklibraryteens and @burbankpubliclibrary.
+Follow @burbanklibrarykids, @burbanklibraryteens and @burbankpubliclibrary for more information.

-- Browse the Youth Art Expo Virtual Gallery featuring artwork from over 200 Burbank students (K-12) at www.burbankca.gov/yae2020
+- Browse the Youth Art Expo Virtual Gallery - featuring artwork from over 200 Burbank students (K-12)

 - Host a Movie Night with Some of Your Favorite Sports Related Movies - The Sandlot, Field of Dreams, Mighty Ducks, Space Jam, and more